-The first site for the Buddhavana Mountain was suggested by General Cunningham.14 Led almost entirely by the resemblance between the names, which is certainly remarkable, he considered that it was Budhain, "one of the stations of the Indian Survey, 28 miles to the north-east of Buddha-Gaya and S miles to the south-west of Rajagriha."
-But as he himself indicated in his " Map of Magadha showing the Routes of Fa Hian and Hiuen Tsang "16.
+The first site for the Buddhavana Mountain was suggested by General Cunningham.14 Led almost entirely by the resemblance between the names, which is certainly remarkable, he considered that it was Budhain, "one of the stations of the Indian Survey, 28 miles to the north-east of Buddha-Gava and 8 miles to the south-west of Rajagriha."
+15 But as he himself indicated in his " Map of Magadha showing the Routes of Fa Hian and Hiuen Tsang "16.
 Budhain is several miles east or north-east, i.e., on the wrong side, of Jethian, and he made no attempt to explain this discrepancy.
 Since he never visited either Budhain or Jethian, his knowledge of the locality was vague, as his map itself shows.
-And such evidence as he could collect did not tell in favour of his site-" I could hear nothing ......... of the cave in the northern (?) face of the Buddhavana Mountain.
+And such evidence as he could collect did not tell in favour of his site-" I could hear nothing Mountain.
 There are several holes or recesses on Budhain, but no cavern, either natural or artificial.
 This may have fallen in ".

-At the end of the account of Rajagriha in his paper on the Buddhistic Remains of Bihar, In Mr. A. M. Broadley mentioned that he had visited "the rugged valley of Jetiban" and the hot springs of Tapoban, and he closed his third paper in the Indian Antiquary for 1872 with the words "I propose in the next part to trace the route of Hiuen Tsang amongst the hills and valleys to the west of Rajagriha.
-He was evidently on the track followed twenty-seven years later by Sir Aurel Stein, but unfortunately the further instalment of his explorations which he promised did not make its appearance, and he seems to have left nothing on record.
+At the end of the account of Rājagriha in his paper on the Buddhistic Remains of Bihar, 17 Mr. A. M. Broadley mentioned that he had visited "the rugged valley of Jetiban" and the hot springs of Tapoban, and he closed his third paper in the Indian Antiquary for 1872 with the words "I propose in the next part to trace the route of Hiuen Tsang amongst the hills and valleys to the west of Rājagriha".
+18 He was evidently on the track followed twenty-seven years later by Sir Aurel Stein, but unfortunately the further instalment of his explorations which he promised did not make its appearance, and he seems to have left nothing on record.

-Ancient Geography of India, 1871, p.
+14 Ancient Geography of India, 1871, p.
 461.

-Archæological Survey Reports, 1871-72, Vol. III, p.
+Archeological Survey Reports, 1871-72, Vol. III, p.
 139, 1873.

-Archeeological Survey Reports, Vol. III, Plate XL.
-J. A. S. B., Vol. XIII, Part 1, 1872, p.
+16 Archwological Survey Reports, Vol. III, Plate XL.

+J. A. S. B., Vol. XLI, Part 1, 1872, p.
 250. Indian Antiquary, Vol. I., April 1872, p.
 110.

-If, in the autumn of the same year, Mr. Beglar had been able to carry out General Cunningham's instructions to explore the valley west of the old city of Rājagriha, he could not have failed to obtain valuable information.
-But he was deterred by the "pathless jangal" in the valley, and after making two unsuccessful attempts to penetrate it, confined his observations to the top of Baibhārgiri, whence with "a powerful binocular"-a rather unsatisfactory instrument for archæological research at the best of times-he worked out a series of identifications, which are quite erroneous and need not be discussed here 19
+If, in the autumn of the same year, Mr. Beglar had been able to carry out General Cunningham's instructions to explore the valley west of the old city of Rajagriha, he could not have failed to obtain valuable information.
+But he was deterred by the "pathless jangal" in the valley, and after making two unsuccessful attempts to penetrate it, confined his observations to the top of Baibhargiri, whence with "a powerful binocular"-a rather unsatisfactory instrument for archaeological research at the best of times-he worked out a series of identifications, which are quite erroneous and need not be discussed here.
+19

 In his Notes on the District of Gaya, published in 1893, Sir George Grierson described several interesting features of the Jethian valley, but he did not criticize Cunningham's identification of the Buddhavana Mountain, owing apparently to a misreading of Hiuen Tsang's route; for he says that "after leaving Yashtivana he came to the Buddhavana, the modern Budhain, four miles north of Jethian.
-Thence he descended into the Räggir valley".
-20
+Thence he descended into the Rajgir valley".
+10 ridge which traverses the valley in the direction from northeast to south-west and culminates in the Handia Hill, marked as a Trigonometrical station (elevation 1,472 feet) on the Survey Map.
+The pass by which I crossed this ridge near its northern end, where it joins the main northern range of the valley, was called Budhain by the Ahirs who accompanied me.
+This name may possibly apply also to the high rocky eminence of the main range, which rises to the north of the pass.
+But a glance at